1. What is the Distribution Cost Fee (DCF)?

 10. Handling of tickets with issued by GDSs before 28th of March 2021

-Unused Tickets issued before 28th of March 2021 (without DCF) and reissued after the 1st of Jan 2021: DCF will be collected for all segments
+Unused Tickets issued before 28th of March 2021 (without DCF) and reissued after 28th of March 2021: DCF will be collected for all segments

 DCF in non-refundable on voluntary basis (full refund permitted on involuntary basis).